 Elizabeth served as a summer law clerk to Judge Robert J. Conrad of the U.S. District Court for the Western District of North Carolina.
-She sits on the board of directors for the Wake County Bar Association and co-chairs the Wake County Bar Association Young Lawyers Division’s Public Service Committee.
+Elizabeth has been named repeatedly to Super Lawyers’ “North Carolina Rising Stars” for business litigation.

-Part of trial team defending Fortune 20 financial institution in 42 U.S.C. § 1981 case where former customer alleged that institution terminated the parties’ banking relationship based on the former customer’s ethnicity.
+- Part of trial team defending Fortune 20 financial institution in 42 U.S.C. § 1981 case where former customer alleged that institution terminated the parties’ banking relationship based on the former customer’s ethnicity.
 Team obtained swift jury verdict in favor of client.

-Served as first-chair lawyer in bench trial where borrower alleged forgery of various loan documents and sought monetary damages and to rescind the mortgage.
+- Served as first-chair lawyer in bench trial where borrower alleged forgery of various loan documents and sought monetary damages and to rescind the mortgage.
 Obtained verdict in favor of client.

-Representation of Fortune 20 financial institution in a variety of mortgage origination and servicing related litigation.
-She has obtained numerous favorable rulings on motions to dismiss and for summary judgment and on appeals to federal and state appellate courts and has negotiated favorable settlements on behalf of the client.
+- Representation of Fortune 20 financial institution in a variety of mortgage origination and servicing related litigation.
+She has argued and obtained numerous favorable rulings on motions to dismiss and for summary judgment and on appeals to federal and state appellate courts and has negotiated favorable settlements on behalf of the client.

-Served as first-chair lawyer arguing ten federal motions for summary judgment in which borrowers sued Fortune 20 financial institution alleging inflated appraisals induced them to purchase overvalued properties.
+- Served as first-chair lawyer arguing ten federal motions for summary judgment in which borrowers sued Fortune 20 financial institution alleging inflated appraisals induced them to purchase overvalued properties.
 The Court awarded full summary judgment on all ten motions.

-Served as first-chair lawyer in bench trial where borrower alleged origination fraud counterclaims in an attempt to block a foreclosure action filed by Fortune 20 financial institution and obtained verdict in favor of client.
+- Served as first-chair lawyer in bench trial where borrower alleged origination fraud counterclaims in an attempt to block a foreclosure action filed by Fortune 20 financial institution and obtained verdict in favor of client.

-Provided defense for Fortune 20 telecommunications company in trade secret misappropriation lawsuit.
+- Provided defense for Fortune 20 telecommunications company in trade secret misappropriation lawsuit.
 The U.S. District Court for the District of South Carolina granted summary judgment in favor of the telecommunications client, and the Fourth Circuit Court of Appeals affirmed.

-Served as part of criminal defense trial team for indigent client charged with attempted murder.
+- Served as part of criminal defense trial team for indigent client charged with attempted murder.
 Effectively persuaded jury to find client not guilty of attempted murder, and only of lesser included charge of assault.